GoodarzMehr/SimBEV/README.md

 ### Replaying/Augmenting Scenes

-If you would like to replay a number of existing scenes, set `mode` in the [config.yaml](configs/config.yaml) file to `replay` and specify the list of scenes that should be replayed using the `replay_scene_config` field.
+If you would like to replay/augment a number of existing scenes, set `mode` in the [config.yaml](configs/config.yaml) file to `replay` and specify the list of scenes that should be replayed using the `replay_scene_config` field.
 SimBEV will use the saved CARLA log file of the specified scenes to replay them.
 This can be useful if you want to collect additional data from a scene.
 For example, if you have already collected RGB camera data and would like to collect semantic lidar and radar data when replaying the scene, set `use_rgb_camera` field in the [config.yaml](configs/config.yaml) file to `False` and set `use_semantic_lidar` and `use_radar` to `True`.
+Just note that because the rider of motorcycles and bicycles is selected at random by UE4 each time, it will be different when replaying the scene, but this is usually a very small discrepancy and everything else in the replayed scene should exactly match the original scene.

 ### Post-processing

-An optional post-processing step will calculate the number of lidar and radar points inside each 3D object bounding box (0 for all objects if not collected) alongside a _valid_ flag indicating whether the object is fully occluded (False) or visible to the data collection vehicle (True).
-By default, an object is _valid_ if the number of points inside the bounding box is non-zero and _invalid_ otherwise.
-However, if you have collected instance segmentation images you can use the `--use-seg` argument to use those images to assist in determining the validity of an object (if the number of points inside the object's bounding box is zero but the object is visible inside the image, then it is _valid_).
-The post-processing step also determines the detection difficulty of an object as either _easy_, _medium_, or _hard_ based on the object's class, distance to the data collection vehicle, and the number of points inside its bounding box.
+An optional post-processing step will calculate the number of lidar and radar points inside each 3D object bounding box (0 for all objects if that data is not collected) alongside a _valid_ flag indicating whether the object is fully occluded (False) or visible to the data collection vehicle (True).
+By default, an object is _valid_ if the number of points inside its bounding box is non-zero and _invalid_ otherwise.
+However, if you have collected instance segmentation images you can use the `--use-seg` argument to use those images to assist in determining the validity of objects (if the number of points inside the object's bounding box is zero but the object is visible in the image, then it is _valid_).
+The post-processing step also determines the detection difficulty of an object (either _easy_, _medium_, or _hard_) based on the object's class, distance to the data collection vehicle, and the number of points inside its bounding box.
 This information will be appended to bounding box data.

-To do this, in the [simbev](simbev) directory run
+To post-process the data, in the [simbev](simbev) directory run
 ```Bash
 simbev-postprocess [options]
 ```
-where, alongside the optional `--use-seg` argument, an optional `--path` argument can be used to provid the path to the SimBEV dataset (`path` is `/dataset` by default).
+where, alongside the optional `--use-seg` argument, an optional `--path` argument can be used to provid the path to the SimBEV dataset (`--path` is `/dataset` by default).
 The post-processing step will create a new `det` folder under `ground-truth` (see [Data Format](#data-format) for more information) and move the files of the original `det` folder to a new `old_det` folder.

 ### Data Visualization